Skip Navigation

 Learn From the Pros

 The Vidyard Knowledge Base answers questions about the product.
-Articles typically include both written instructions as well as a screen recording how-to video that shows users exactly what to do.
+Articles typically include written instructions and a screen recording how-to video that shows users exactly what to do.

 video on Vidyard Knowledge Base